Haroun Bouazzi

 Haroun Bouazzi is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 He represents the riding of Maurice-Richard as a member of Québec solidaire.
+After his election in the 2022 election, he became the critic responsible for Finance, Economy and Innovation, Energy, Cybersecurity and Digital Affairs, and International Relations and Francophonie.